 Our P3 Care Model of partnering with local physicians allows patients to maintain their relationship with their existing physicians.
-We believe this is key to delivering stronger clinical outcomes and support for our patients, as evidenced by our patient satisfaction rate of 96%.
+We believe this is key to delivering stronger clinical outcomes and support for our patients.
 Our model deploys care teams for each individual patient to assist in the continuity and coordination of care.
 This support allows for seamless interactions across multiple physicians and various care settings.
-Connectivity minimizes unnecessary progression of disease or downstream care, which is evident in our results.
+Connectivity reduces the risk of unnecessary progression of disease or downstream care, which is evident in our results.